 - Better Quality - modern portable planetariums screen the exact same shows as the fixed planetariums at museums & science centres - yet often with a better quality image.
 This is because most fixed planetariums utilise between two and six video projectors, with unsightly joins / seams appearing between each image; whereas modern portable domes like Immersive Theatres use a single high quality video projector.

 5. Immersive Theatres is Accessible and Progressive

-Immersive Theatres holds a Learning Outside the Classroom Quality Badge, is a signatory of Autism Alliance UK and a member of the British Association of Planetaria.
+Immersive Theatres was the first UK mobile planetarium operator to receive the Learning Outside the Classroom Quality Badge, is a signatory of Autism Alliance UK and a member of Astronomers Without Borders.

 6. Immersive Theatres Operates to a High Standard of Excellence

 Not only do all our presenters carry clean enhanced DBS (Disclosure & Barring Service) certificates, but we also make available online our Child Protection Policy, visit Risk Assessment, current Public Liability Insurance, dome fabric Flame Resistance Certificate and current Portable Appliance Testing (PAT) certificate.

 7. Immersive Theatres Utilises the Very Latest Digital Dome Technology